 - Unlocked mobile phone – if using iOS, iPhone 6s at a minimum and iPhone 7 recommended. iPhone 8 or iPhone X are certainly powerful and have really good in-built camera but are still quite expensive.
 Similar models from 2016 onwards for Android will be enough.

 - Sign up for a free Amazon for Business account, which is useful if you want to buy your products with proper invoices and ex-VAT prices.
 They are all currently offering a 50% discount on your first purchase.
 But you need to remember you accept marketing emails otherwise they cannot send you the discount code to use!
+See this article on how to pay 0% VAT on Amazon Business.

 - Keep a log of all serial numbers of your equipment and warranty expiry dates!
 Store them in your cloud service.